Updated on January 4, 2023

 Boxed Storage

-Before I had all my manuals organized, I had them shoved in a box to sort through.
-This is definitely one method of keeping them all together.
-Mine was just a leftover shipping box, but you could certainly use a couple of nice document storage boxes and call it a day.
+Mine was just a leftover shipping box, but you could use some nice document storage boxes and call it a day.

-However, when it came time to actually find a manual I needed, it would take so long to go through the entire box to find what I was looking for.
+However, when it came time to find a manual I needed, it would take so long to go through the entire box to find what I was looking for.

 Binders